EDGCI/EDGCC 513: Educational Research, Design and Development (3)

 EDGCI 523: Movements in Education (3)

-Cross Reference: Courses taken as EDUG 509 or EDGAS 509 if taken less than 5 years from the beginning of the program.
+*Cross Ref: Courses taken as EDUG 509 or EDGAS 509 if taken less than 5 years from the beginning of the program

 The goal of this course is to examine the beliefs, idea and practices of the major educational movements and how these movements continue to influence contemporary practices in curriculum and instruction.
 The course will also evaluate the influence of political, social and economic forces on major movements in education and the response of "critical pedagogues" to contemporary trends in schooling.
 Offered according to cohort schedule.